 Say please and thank you and be thankful.
 It matters.

-What will bank holidays look like for you as a creative entrepreneur?
-Taking the day off or working for part of most of the day?
+- What will bank holidays look like for you as a creative entrepreneur?
+Taking the day off or working for part or most of the day?

 As an entrepreneur, supporting other entrepreneurs and small businesses is a healthy habit to start.